ionic-team/ionic-docs/versioned_docs/version-v6/techniques/security.md

 ### Bypassing the sanitizer on a case-by-case basis

 Developers can also choose to eject from the sanitizer in certain scenarios.
-Ionic Framework provides the `IonicSafeString` class that allows developers to do just that.
+Ionic Framework provides the `IonicSafeString` class that allows developers to do precisely that.

 #### Usage